Eswatini: Monarchy

 Eswatini is an absolute monarchy with constitutional provision and Swazi law and customs.
-The head of state is the king or ngwenyama (lit. lion), currently King Mswati III, who ascended to the throne in 1986 after the death of his father King Sobhuza II in 1982 and a period of regency.
+The head of state is the king or ngwenyama (lit. 'lion'), currently King Mswati III, who ascended to the throne in 1986 after the death of his father King Sobhuza II in 1982 and a period of regency.
 According to the country's constitution, the ngwenyama is a symbol of unity and the eternity of the Swazi nation.
-By tradition, the king reigns along with his mother (or a ritual substitute), the ndlovukati (lit. she-elephant).
+By tradition, the king reigns along with his mother (or a ritual substitute), the ndlovukati (lit. 'she-elephant').
 The former was viewed as the administrative head of state and the latter as a spiritual and national head of state, with real power counterbalancing that of the king, but during the long reign of Sobhuza II, the role of the ndlovukati became more symbolic.

-The king appoints the prime minister from the legislature and also appoints a minority of legislators to both chambers of the Libandla (parliament) with help from an advisory council.
+The king appoints the prime minister from the legislature and also appoints a majority of senators and a minority of legislators to the lower chamber of the Libandla (parliament) with help from an advisory council.
 The king is allowed by the constitution to appoint some members to parliament to represent special interests.
 These special interests are citizens who might have been electoral candidates who were not elected, or might not have stood as candidates.
 This is done to balance views in parliament.
-Special interests could be people of particular gender or race, people of disability, the business community, civic society, scholars, and chiefs.
+Special interests could be people of a particular gender or race, people with disabilities, significant members of the business community, civic society, scholars, and chiefs.

 Parliament

 The Swazi bicameral Parliament, or Libandla, consists of the Senate (30 seats; 10 members appointed by the House of Assembly and 20 appointed by the monarch; to serve five-year terms) and the House of Assembly (65 seats; 10 members appointed by the monarch and 55 elected by popular vote; to serve five-year terms).
 The elections are held every five years after dissolution of parliament by the king.
-The last elections were held on 18 August and 21 September 2018.
+The last elections were held on 29 September 2023.
 The balloting is done in a non-partisan manner.
 All election procedures are overseen by the Elections and Boundaries Commission.